Abdul-coder-maker/Abdul-coder-maker/README.md

 - 👋 Hi, I’m Abdulrahman Nasser
 - 👀 I’m interested in learning to code
-- 🌱 I’m currently learning JavaScript and React.
+- 🌱 I’m currently learning JavaScript and Python.
 - 💞️ I’m looking to collaborate on Web Development projects (front-end)
 - 📫 You can reach me on [Twitter](https://twitter.com/AbdulrahmanDev)